 With the release of the Netflix series Stranger Things synthwave became a widely recognised sound.
 The 80’s throwback show about a gang of friends in middle America uncovering a mystery proved to be a massive hit.
 Whilst Drive had converted a generation of cinephiles to the nostalgic, eerie sound of synthwave, now the fledgling scene was thrust into the heart of pop culture.

-Whilst few would recognise important names like Mitch Murder, Power Glove, Jordan F, Com Truise, or indeed S U R V I V E, who soundtracked Stranger Things, their sound was now recognised.
-The droning, moody sound of synthwave had found its first smash hit, a Grammy-nominated soundtrack that reached No.1 on the US iTunes charts.
+Whilst few would recognise important names like Mitch Murder, Power Glove, Jordan F, Com Truise, or indeed S U R V I V E, 1/2 of whom soundtracked Stranger Things, their sound was now recognised.
+The droning & moody sound of synthwave had found its first smash hit, a Grammy-nominated soundtrack that reached No.1 on the US iTunes charts.

 So, where now?
 From nerds fiddling with keyboards in their garage to soundtracking a cultural phenomenon, the genre has come a long way.
 Is there much further it can go?
-Truthfully, no.
+Truthfully, no – and why should it?

-This is not a style that is going to catch on in the mainstream, it isn’t for everyone, and truth be told it isn’t anything new either.
-A cynical listener would note the very obvious references to the pioneering work done back in the 80s.
-Take the Stranger Things theme itself, which sounds exactly like a track from the Risky Business soundtrack.
+This is not a style that is going to catch on in the mainstream.
+It isn’t for everyone and it isn’t anything new either.
+A cynical listener would note the very obvious references to the pioneering work done back in the 80’s.
+Take the Stranger Things theme itself, which sounds very much like a track from the Risky Business soundtrack.

-This weird little subgenre is in it’s heyday, and continues to delight with tales of summers lone gone, sighing nostalgic reflection and stormy city nights.
+This weird little subgenre is in its heyday, and continues to delight curious listeners with tales of summers lone gone, sighing nostalgic reflection and stormy city nights.

 This is the final in a three part series.
 See our companion playlist for a sampler of the synthwave scene.
 If you want the synthwave cool text generator, it’s free to use here.